Prashantcse123/beyondSettlement/README.md

 yarn start
 ```

+## Connect to the DB in development

+Recommended to use PSequel or PGAdmin

+Connecting details in config.js

+The port exposed to the local machine is 5434 (docker-compose)

 ## Running Tests

 We have added some [Mocha](https://mochajs.org) based test.
 You can run them by `yarn test`